 For spatial resolution upsampling, enable signalling either the width plus height or the scaling ratios, controlled by a new flag.
 (JVET-AD0143 item 2)

-(Ignore this if yes to 4)b) Code nnpfc_pic_width_in_luma_samples as a delta with an offset of CroppedWidth and nnpfc_pic_height_in_luma_samples as a delta with an offset of CroppedHeight.
+(Ignore this if yes to 4)b and no to 4)c) Code nnpfc_pic_width_in_luma_samples as a delta with an offset of CroppedWidth and nnpfc_pic_height_in_luma_samples as a delta with an offset of CroppedHeight.
 (JVET-AD0067 item 3)

-(Ignore this if yes to 4)b) Add a sensibility constraint to prevent the NNPF purpose indicating resolution upsampling while the NNPF output picture having the same exact resolution as the input picture.
+(Ignore this if yes to 4)b and no to 4)c) Add a sensibility constraint to prevent the NNPF purpose indicating resolution upsampling while the NNPF output picture having the same exact resolution as the input picture.
 (JVET-AD0067 item 4, JVET-AD0091 item 4, BC#020)

-(Ignore this if yes to 4)b) Specify the following constraints: (JVET-AD0091 item 4, BC#020)
+(Ignore this if yes to 4)b and no to 4)c) Specify the following constraints: (JVET-AD0091 item 4, BC#020)